the-k-node/yelp-camp/README.md

 # yelp-camp
-Yelp Camp is a web application used to discover new Campgrounds available which states all its features, highlights, cost and expenses.
+Yelp Camp is a web application used to discover new Campgrounds available for all those Campers out there.
-This application is built using HTML, CSS, JavaScript, Bootstrap, Node JS, npm, Express JS, Mongo DB, and hosted on Heroku with the url:
+This application shows different great places to get you interested and hop on to one of those great locations.
+Check those comments for each campground before you go there to make sure it suits your taste.